jaiarya/atlan_challenge/README.md

 - [Manifests](#manifests)
   - [`deployment-backend.yaml`](#deployment-backendyaml) - This contains 1 replicas using `http-echo` image container used for simple HTTP request & response service with `backend-ok`
   - [`deployment-frontend.yaml`](#deployment-frontendyaml) - This contains 1 replicas using `nginx:1.25-alpine` image container listening to port `80` .
-  - [service-backend.yaml](#service-backend.yaml) - I have not exposed this externally for security reason hence used *ClusterIP*, this will only communicate to frontend service.
+  - [`service-backend.yaml`](#service-backendyaml) - I have not exposed this externally for security reason hence used *ClusterIP*, this will only communicate to frontend service.
-  - [service-frontend.yaml](#service-frontend.yaml) - I have exposed this as NodePort acting as Frontend service.
+  - [`service-frontend.yaml`](#service-frontendyaml) - I have exposed this as a NodePort acting as a Frontend service.
 - [Troubleshoot](#troubleshoot)
 - [Observations](#observations)
 - [Solution](#solution)